jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 Continue trying to find files that might not be defining debugfs_node:
 - Run with the augmented Makefile and then run my script (do this on EC2)
 - Think about Coccinelle improvements.
 I think adding `struct debugfs_node;` after _any_ top-level struct if dentry isn't there is fine?
+- rg for any .h files with debugfs_node that do not have a `struct debugfs_node;`
+  - A more interesting case is specifically searching for files that have `struct debugfs_node` not at the beginning of a line, because it is probably a struct definition or function arg: '\s+.*struct debugfs_node '

 Files I added `struct debugfs_node;` to:
 - `include/linux/shrinker.h`